7 min read

 Sign up free.
 Have a 5-minute Daily Talk.
 Check the Vocabulary tab the next morning.
 Tap a sentence-level card.
 Tap a chip inside it.
 Tap a chip in the popup.
 See how far down you can drill before you stop learning.

 The point: your past mistakes aren't a record of failure.
-They're a personalized dictionary of exactly the words you need next.
+They're a personalised dictionary of exactly the words you need next.
 We just made it tappable.